aws-samples/aws-amplify-auth-starters/README.md

-# aws-amplify-auth-starters
+## AWS Amplify Auth Starters

-Starter projects for developers looking to build web &amp; mobile applications that have Authentication &amp; protected routing
+Starter projects for developers looking to build web & mobile applications that have Authentication & protected routing

+## License Summary

+This sample code is made available under a modified MIT license.
+See the LICENSE file.